kamilburda/batcher/docs/sections/Customization/Actions.md

 For Batch Convert and Export Layers, this performs export to another file format.

-You can add this procedure multiple times to export to multiple file formats at once.
+You can add this action multiple times to export to multiple file formats at once.

 Options:
 * *Output folder*: Folder to export the output image(s) to.
 * *File extension*: File extension of the output image(s).
 * All options specified in [Export Options](Export Options.md).

-The name of the Export procedure is automatically updated as you modify the file extension.
+The name of the Export action is automatically updated as you modify the file extension.

-For Batch Convert and Export Layers, when this procedure is added, the values of the options are copied from the default export options.
+For Batch Convert and Export Layers, when this action is added, the values of the options are copied from the default export options.
 For example, the output folder will be identical to the one currently selected in the main dialog.
-This simplifies setting up export to multiple file formats without the hassle of manually adjusting the export options in all added procedures.
+This simplifies setting up export to multiple file formats without the hassle of manually adjusting the export options in all added actions.

-When exporting each image separately (the default, which can be changed via the *Perform export* option), it usually makes sense to apply the Export procedure as the last one since procedures after Export would have no effect on the current image/layer being processed.
+When exporting each image separately (the default, which can be changed via the *Perform export* option), it usually makes sense to apply the Export action as the last one since actions after Export would have no effect on the current image/layer being processed.

 ### Apply opacity from group layers